relevance/labrepl/README.markdown

 This is a one-time setup that does not require the git command line, Maven, or leiningen.

 * Install [IntelliJ IDEA](http://www.jetbrains.com/idea/).
-The free Community Edition works fine.
+(The free Community Edition works fine.)
-* Install the La Clojure plugin
+* Install the La Clojure plugin:
   * Go to File > Preferences
-  * Then open the Plugins preference and select the Available tab
+  * Open the Plugins preference and select the Available tab
-  * Select La Clojure, right-click it, and choose "Download and Install".
+  * Select La Clojure, right-click it, and choose "Download and Install"
 * Restart IDEA.
-* Clone the labrepl project from GitHub
+* Clone the labrepl project from GitHub:
   * Go to Version Control > Checkout From Version Control > Git.
   * Fill in the dialog with:
       * Git Repository URL: git://github.com/relevance/labrepl.git
       * Origin Name: (leave blank)
-      * Choose an arbitrary Parent Directory
+      * Parent Directory: (choose an arbitrary directory)
       * Directory name: labrepl
   * Hit the "Clone" button
   * Choose "Yes" when prompted to create an IDEA project, and then select: